seanreed1111/sql-recipes/recipes.md

 | Renoir    | yes   |
 | Van Gogh | yes    |
 +----------+---------------+
 A RIGHT JOIN is another kind of outer join.
 It is like LEFT JOIN but reverses the roles of the left and right tables.
-Semantically, RIGHT JOIN forces the matching process to pro- duce a row from each table in the right table, even in the absence of a corresponding row in the left table.
+Semantically, RIGHT JOIN forces the matching process to pro- duce a row FROM each table in the right table, even in the absence of a corresponding row in the left table.
 Syntactically, tbl1 LEFT JOIN tbl2 is equivalent to tbl2 RIGHT JOIN tbl1.
 This means that you would rewrite the preceding LEFT JOIN as follows to convert it to a RIGHT JOIN that produces the same results: mysql> SELECT artist.name,
 -> IF(COUNT(painting.a_id)>0,'yes','no') AS 'in collection'
 -> FROM painting RIGHT JOIN artist ON artist.a_id = painting.a_id